JFK Airport to Manhattan transfer

 Beware of taking a gypsy cab.
 Gypsy cab drivers sometimes wait for passengers in the Arrivals Hall, don’t use them!

 NYC Airporter provides shuttle buses between JFK Airport and Manhattan.
 The buses run every 20 to 30 minutes between 05:00 and 23:30.
 When you buy tickets online they cost $18 one way or $34 round trip from JFK Airport, saving you $2.
+You don’t need to print your ticket, you can also show it as an e-ticket on your phone.
 These buses stop at Penn Station, Grand Central and Port Authority Bus Terminal in Manhattan (you can choose which stop and there is no price difference).
 Children under 3 travel for free!
 Most buses also have free internet so you can email home immediately.

 Shared Small Buses

 These shared shuttle buses will take you directly to the hotel or private residence where you are staying.
 It’s good to know that most buses only go to up to 125th Street in Manhattan.
 The ride from JFK Airport to Manhattan costs $20.
 These buses are very easy to use.
 When making the booking, be sure to include the full address of your destination.
 Book your seat on the shuttle bus before you go.
 You will get a voucher via email that you have to print out.
 You will find the shuttle buses at “Ground Transportation” at every terminal in JFK.
 Shared small shuttle buses run all day and all night, so don’t worry if you arrive later than planned.